MiquelVillarroya/Project-I---Pamtumaca-Studios-Bubble-Bobble-/README.md

 Spawn Shoes            -   I

-We are still developing the project but so far we have implemented this features:
+For the 1.0 release we have implemented the following features:
+- All of the features of version 0.5
+- Full music and audio effects
+- Fullscreen mode
+- Items now spawn from enemies randomly
+- Added 2 new power-ups, boots (increased speed) and yellow candies (increased attack speed)
+- 2 enemies: Zenchan and Monsta
+- Functional UI: lives and score
+- Full debug functionalities (enemy and items spawn, win/lose conditions, change level, god mode, etc.)
+- Initial Game Animation

+Changelog of version 0.5
 - Basic player movement
 - Win/Loose condition
-- Workflow of the menus+initial cinematics
+- Workflow of the menus
-- Items with score dropped randomly by enemies
+- Items with score
-- Special items (shoes:increase speed, yellow candy:increase attack speed)
-- Two different enemies with different behaviour
+- Two different enemies
 - Bubble mechanic
-- Four different levels (some of them with top bottom connected holes)
+- Two different levels
-- -Music and sound effects
-- Functional UI (lifes, score, etc)
-- -Debug functionality and god mode